Are Period Pants Worth the Money?

 How much does period underwear cost?

-Period Underwear costs from around £8 to up to £25, depending on brand.
+Period Underwear costs from around £8 to up to £25, depending on period pants brand.
 However just because some brands of period underwear are more expensive, doesn't necessarily mean better!
-Look for brands which guarantee their product, have protection to the front and rear waistband as standard and friendly, helpful customer support.
+Read our article to find out why (some) period pants are so expensive!

 Imagine you took a years worth of the money you would spend on disposables and invested it in reusable, washable period protection?

-In our outlet you can buy 7 pairs of period panties for £50 and get a free wetbag, with outlet cotton and bamboo pads from £2.69.
+You can buy 7 pairs of Cheeky period panties for £50 and get a free wetbag, with our cotton and bamboo pads from £2.69.
 For £240 this would give you twenty eight pairs of pants (including 4 wetbags) along with ten bamboo or cotton pads.

 This would be more that enough to kit out TWO menstruating people with enough change to cover washing powder for a year!
 Because you can wash alongside your other washing it also covers the extra loads!